Volkswagen Passat (North America and China): North America

 In Canada and the United States, the Passat NMS was initially released with a 2.5-liter 5-cylinder engine, 2.0-liter TDI engine and 3.6-liter VR6 engine.
 For the 2014 model year, a new 1.8-liter TSI 4-cylinder engine replaced the 2.5-liter inline-5 in North America.
 For the 2015 model year, a new 2.0-liter EA288 TDI with increased power replaced the previous EA189 2.0-liter TDI in North America.
 Due to the Volkswagen emissions scandal, TDI models were permanently discontinued after the 2015 model year.

 The 2016 Passat was planned to offer the same three engine choices featured in the outgoing car: the base-model 1.8-liter TSI turbocharged four-cylinder, the 3.6-liter VR6, and the 2.0-liter TDI diesel four-cylinder.
 The 1.8 T will do 38 mpgus highway with the automatic transmission.
 Following the company's emissions scandal, VW halted sales of 2.0-liter TDI-equipped vehicles.
 The 2.0-liter TSI was offered in place of the TDI.

 For 2018, the previous 1.8-liter TSI 4-cylinder engine for base Passat models has been replaced by a 2.0-liter TSI 4-cylinder engine, sourced from the second-generation Volkswagen Tiguan.
 Models with the 3.6 VR6 engine were discontinued after the 2018 model year.

 China

 In China, the NMS is offered with a base 1.4-liter TSI available with a 5-speed manual or 7-speed DSG.
-The 1.8-liter variant was available with the 6=speed automatic or 7-speed DSG gearbox and the 2.0-liter TSI and 3.0-liter VR6 come standard with 6- and 7-speed DSG gearboxes.
+The 1.8-liter variant was available with the 6-speed automatic or 7-speed DSG gearbox.
+The 2.0-liter TSI was available with the 6-speed DSG or 7-speed DSG gearbox and 3.0-liter VR6 came standard with 6-speed DSG gearbox.